Manila City Hall

 The Manila City Hall (Bulwagan ng Lungsod ng Maynila) is the official seat of government of the City of Manila, located in the historic center of Ermita, Manila.
 It is where the Mayor of Manila holds office and the chambers of the Manila City Council is located.
-It was originally intended to be a part of a national government center envisioned by Daniel Burnham in the 1900s.
+It was originally intended to be a part of a national government center envisioned by Daniel H. Burnham in the 1900s.
 Although the dream plan was not fully implemented, some buildings for the proposed government center were constructed, including the Old Legislative Building (now the National Museum of Fine Arts), and the Agriculture and Finance Buildings (presently the National Museum of Anthropology and National Museum of Natural History).

 History

 The Manila City Hall during 1901 was made up of Oregon-pine which covered one third of the area used by the current building.
 After 31 years of occupancy, City Engineer Santiago Artiaga suggested to reinforce the floor of the weakened structure supporting the session hall used by the municipal board and avoid the accommodation of too many people along the corridors and in the hallway.
 Eventually, the old city hall was demolished.

 In the 1930s, a new City Hall was constructed, which had uniform windows on all sides.
-This was designed by Antonio Toledo, the same architect who built the Finance and Old Legislative Buildings which were both adjacent to the new City Hall.
+This was designed by Antonio Manalac Toledo, the same architect who built the Finance and Old Legislative Buildings which were both adjacent to the new City Hall.
 Finished in 1941 right before World War II, it was another of the structural casualties of the War, heavily damaged (but still intact) by bombardment during the Battle and subsequent Liberation of Manila in February 1945.
 With the aid of the United States Army, Philippine Commonwealth Army and the city government, City Hall was reconstructed, though did not follow the original plans.
 Among the deviations were an added fifth-floor attic from the south entrance until the location of the east–west side entrances to accommodate additional offices, and additional windows in some areas which were formerly shelling damages.

+The National Museum of the Philippines declared the Manila City Hall as an Important Cultural Property on June 27, 2019.
+A marker for the declaration by the National Historical Commission of the Philippines was unveiled on September 18, 2023 at the Manila City Hall grounds.